AsyrilSA/log-viewer/README.md

 - [ ] go to next/previous error wrap search
 - [ ] go to next error block instead of line
 - [x] add keyboard shortcut for go to next error (N) and go to previous error (B)
+- [ ] refactor recipes to use a q-table, to be able to sort columns

 ## Development